-Bank of America, N.A.
-(BOA), appeals from a district court summary judgment in a quiet title action.
-Eighth Judicial District Court, Clark County; James Crockett, Judge.
+Bank of America, N.A., and Recontrust Company, N.A. (collectively referred to as BOA), appeal from a district court summary judgment in a quiet title action.
+Eighth Judicial District Court, Clark County; Douglas Smith, Judge.

-The original owner of the subject property failed to make periodic payments to his homeowners' association (HOA).
-The HOA recorded a notice of delinquent assessments and later a notice of default and election to sell to collect on the past due assessments and other fees pursuant to NRS Chapter 116.
-BOA tendered payment to the HOA
+The original owners of the subject property failed to make periodic payments to their homeowners' association (HOA).
+The HOA recorded a notice of delinquent assessment lien and later a notice of default and election to sell to collect on the past due assessments and other fees pursuant to NRS Chapter 116.
+BOA tendered payment to the HOA foreclosure agent for an amount that was purportedly equal to nine months of past due assessments, but the agent rejected the payment and proceeded with its foreclosure sale.